iamstarkov/fp-js-workshop/02-practical-intro.md

 ## Pipe, (Use cases)

-When you need to convert one value to another and its complexed.
+When you need to convert one value to another and its complicated.

 You need express this convertion in combination of steps, in which input should be processed after each other.